mysociety/caps/README.md

 ## Docker

-There are two compose files included in the respository, `production.yml` and `development.yml`.
-The production file contains an nginx reverse proxy, uses the `gunicorn` process manager and uses the code built into the container.
-The development file omits the reverse proxy and uses the development server, enables debug mode and maps the local working copy into the container for testing.
+This project contains a Compose file, `development.yml`, that uses the Django development server, enables debug mode and maps the local working copy into the container for testing.

 If you are using a MapIt API key, add this to your `.env` file, e.g.: `echo 'MAPIT_API_KEY=xxxaaa111222333zzz' >> .env`.